I want to observe my child’s classroom for IEP reasons and they said no!

 You hope to learn….what?
 What is it that you want to see?
-I would brainstorm of other ways to obtain that information.
-Or, if your child has a home behavior team, they often can go in and observe in a more clinical manner with less disruption.
-Also, as a special education advocate I have gone into classrooms to observe what is going on.
+Can you brainstorm of other ways to obtain that information?
+Or, if your child has a home behavior team, can they go in and observe in a more clinical manner with less disruption?
+Also, as a special education advocate, I have gone into classrooms to observe what is going on.
 You may want to consider that.

 You may just want to brainstorm or strategize on some SDIs or supports to help your child in the classroom.
 That’s certainly reasonable, but see if there is a way you can do it without disrupting the classroom.